Cha Dao - The Way Of Tea and A daily mindfulness practice with tea

 Since Cha Dao is the way of living following the natural flow of life (or the universe), there are a few key principles in the practice:

-• The joy of being simple and unpolished (The Uncarved Block or P'u in Daoism): It is the concept of living simply, naturally, uncluttered and unpolished.
-Solala Towler, in "Cha Dao", mentioned, "It is when we allow outside pressures and complications to take up residence within us that we run into trouble and lose our sense of safety and spontaneity, which is to Daoists is very serious indeed."
-This can be practice in our day to day lifestyle, it can be in any decision we make in our life.
-With the intention of living simply, not cluttering our outer or inner world, we can see ourselves subtracting and doing less instead of accumulating and always wanting more.
+• The joy of being simple and unpolished (The Uncarved Block or P'u in Daoism): It is the concept of living simply, naturally, uncluttered, and unpolished.
+Solala Towler, in Cha Dao, mentioned, 'It is when we allow outside pressures and complications to take up residence within us that we run into trouble and lose our sense of safety and spontaneity, which to Daoists is very serious indeed.'
+This can be practiced in our daily lives and in every decision we make.
+With the intention of living simply, without cluttering our outer or inner world, we can find ourselves subtracting and doing less, rather than accumulating and always wanting more.

-A daily sitting with tea:
+A daily mindfulness practice with tea:

 - Gongfu cha (a popular tea tradition from Southern China) with small tea pot and little tea cups.